altona Diagnostics’ approach to the IVDR

 • Future class C products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2026.

-This will take effect on the products for STDs or products with the specimen type blood or CSF such as CMV, EBV, BKV, JCV, ADV, HHV 6, HSV, VZV, HAV, HEV, parvovirus B19, enterovirus, C. trachomatis, N. gonorrhoeae, Zika virus, WNV, DENV, CHIKV, Malaria, Chagas, B. pertussis, C./M. pneumoniae.
+This will take effect on the products for STIs or products with the specimen type blood or CSF such as CMV, EBV, BKV, JCV, HAdV, HHV 6, HSV, VZV, HAV, HEV, parvovirus B19, enterovirus, C. trachomatis, N. gonorrhoeae, Zika virus, WNV, DENV, CHIKV, Plasmodium sp., T. cruzi, B. pertussis, C./M. pneumoniae and Pneumocystis.

 • Future class D products benefit from a transition period which allows the placing of IVDD products on the market until May 26, 2025.

-This will take effect on the high-risk products such as HIV, HBV, HCV, HDV, MERS CoV, SARS CoV 2, CCHFV, ebolavirus, Marburg virus, Lassa virus, yellow fever virus.
+This will take effect on the high-risk products for HIV, HBV, HCV, HDV, MERS-CoV, SARS-CoV-2, CCHFV, ebolavirus, Marburg virus, Lassa virus and yellow fever virus.

-The in vitro diagnostic directive (IVDD) will be replaced by the in vitro diagnostic regulation (IVDR).
+The in vitro diagnostic directive (IVDD) was replaced by the in vitro diagnostic regulation (IVDR).
 This goes in line with the following major aspects:

-• Function (e.g., screening, monitoring, diagnosis) of the IVD will be described within the intended use
+• Function (e.g., screening, monitoring, diagnosis) of the IVD needs to be described within the intended use

 • Enhanced focus on post-market surveillance, vigilance, and the introduction of the EU database on medical devices (EUDAMED) to increase transparency

-If an adequate product is available for the diagnosis/treatment of a (rare) disease, altona Diagnostics will highly recommend the usage of commercially available PCR assays over LDTs.
+If an adequate product is available for the diagnosis/treatment of a (rare) disease, the usage of commercially available PCR assays over LDTs will be highly recommended.
 That recommendation is underlined by powerful arguments providing multiple major advantages such as:

-• Strict quality control of manufactured materials and products
+• Strict quality control of manufactured (raw-)materials and products

-• Intense post-market surveillance and post-market performance to identify any weaknesses and (sequence-specific) problems early on
+• Intense post-market surveillance and post-market performance to identify any weaknesses and (e.g., changes in nucleic acid sequence of pathogens) early on

 • Reduced workload for laboratories in terms of establishing and maintaining the technical documentation